MonicaPH/abdoelali.github.io/index.md

 ## How to Participate

 We invite position papers, posters, and demos (2-8 pages, incl. references) that present emotion elicitation and/or capture methods.
 Submissions will be peer-reviewed by 2 peers, and selected on their potential to spark discussion.
+Submissions are single-blind (so please include author names as part of your submission).
 Submissions should be in the [SIGCHI Extended Abstracts](https://chi2020.acm.org/authors/chi-proceedings-format/){:target="\_blank"} format and submitted in PDF through [Easychair](https://easychair.org/conferences/?conf=meec2020){:target="\_blank"}.
 Accepted submissions will be made available on the workshop website.
 At least one author must register for the workshop and one day of the conference.

 [Submit [EasyChair]](https://easychair.org/conferences/?conf=meec2020){: .btn .btn--warning}{:target="\_blank"}